-- 1. Click any color swatch in the RGB color group in the Swatches panel, and then click the New Swatch button to display the New Swatch dialog box.
+- Click any color swatch in the RGB color group in the Swatches panel, and then click the New Swatch button to display the New Swatch dialog box.
 Define the new color in the dialog box. - 2.
 Each gradient stop defines a color in the gradient.
 The position of each stop controls the transition from one color to another. - 3.
 An artistic technique in which the value of shadow and light are changed without regard for color along a shape to create the illusion of three dimensions. - 4.
 To provide separation between the background and the object. - 5.
 It provides a visual cue of where an object is in relation to a surface. - 6.
 A linear gradient has the color transition in a straight line, while in a radial gradient the transition is in a circular pattern similar to the ripples created by dropping a pebble into a pond.

-- 7. In the Gradient panel, click the Type: drop-down arrow, and click Radial in the drop-down list. - 8.
-Apply an extrude effect to the circle, change the Position: setting, and enter 4 inches (or the equivalent in the current units of measure) for the Extrude Depth: setting. - 9.
-X, Y, and Z - 10.
+- 7. In the Gradient panel, click the Type: drop-down arrow, and click Radial in the drop-down list. - Apply an extrude effect to the circle, change the Position: setting, and enter 4 inches (or the equivalent in the current units of measure) for the Extrude Depth: setting. - 9.
+X. Y. and Z - 10.
 Z - 11.
 In the Appearance panel, click the Toggle Visibility icon next to the name of the effect. - 12.
 The effect must be accessed using the Appearance panel. - 13.
 It simulates a realistic view by representing receding lines converging at a vanishing point or points. - 14.
 Click the Perspective Grid Tool button in the Tools panel. - 15.
 Click View>Proof Setup>Working CMYK on the Application bar. - 16.
 A proof for printing must represent the four process colors of cyan, magenta, yellow, and black, while a proof for screen display must represent the colors used by monitors, which are red, green, and blue. - 17.
 In the dialog box displayed for setting JPEG options, click the Color Model: drop-down arrow, and click CMYK in the drop-down list. - 18.
 Click File>Export>Export As... on the Application bar, and set the Save as type: to BMP.
 In the dialog box that is displayed for setting BMP options, click the Color Model: drop-down arrow, and click Grayscale in the drop-down list.
-Also, click the Resolution: drop-down arrow, and click Screen (72 ppi) in the drop-down list. - 19.
-Click File>Export>Export for Screens... on the Application bar, and make the appropriate settings in the Export for Screens dialog box. - 20.
-It is in JPEG image format at the highest quality setting.
-The JPEG image format is a compressed file type that is suitable for use on websites.
+Also, click the Resolution: drop-down arrow, and click Screen (72 ppi) in the drop-down list. - Click File>Save for Web... on the Application bar, and make the appropriate settings in the Save for Web dialog box. - 20.
+The preset will convert the colors in the image to web-safe colors that all web browsers can display.